 In total, 35 construction workers died in Massachusetts from 2012-2014, according to the most recent available data from the U.S. Bureau of Labor Statistics (BLS).
 The state also saw 3,600 construction injuries in 2014 alone.
 Some accidents like head injuries can easily result in permanent disability.

 These incidents show the risks construction workers face on a daily basis.
 When safety standards set by agencies like OSHA are ignored, these risks become even greater.
 OSHA takes such violations very seriously, leveraging fines and other sanctions against construction firms that disregard rules or follow them inconsistently.
 OSHA also rigorously investigates incidents suspected to be in violation of their standards.

 What to Do If You Are Injured During Construction or See OSHA Violations

 All OSHA violations should be reported immediately to ensure the health and safety of workers.
 If you feel like your rights were violated or you have been unfairly treated since your injury, you can also seek legal representation from an experienced Boston workers compensation attorney.
 With their help, you can pursue the maximum compensation to which you are entitled while seeking justice for your employer’s dangerous neglect.

-Contact John J. Sheehan today at 877-762-9510 for your free consultation for your construction accident injury or workers compensation case today.
+Contact John J. Sheehan today for your free consultation for your construction accident injury or workers compensation case today.